Party leaders of the United States House of Representatives: Whips

 A whip manages their party's legislative program on the House floor.
 The whip keeps track of all legislation and ensures that all party members are present when important measures are to be voted upon.

-The Majority Whip is an elected member of the majority party who assists the Speaker of the House and the majority leader to coordinate ideas on, and garner support for, proposed legislation.
-They are reckoned as the third-ranking member of their party behind the Speaker and the Majority Leader.
+The majority whip is an elected member of the majority party who assists the speaker of the House and the majority leader to coordinate ideas on, and garner support for, proposed legislation.
+They are reckoned as the third-ranking member of their party behind the speaker and the majority leader.

-The Minority Whip is a member of the minority party who assists the minority leader in coordinating the party caucus in its responses to legislation and other matters.
+The minority whip is a member of the minority party who assists the minority leader in coordinating the party caucus in its responses to legislation and other matters.
 They are reckoned as the second most powerful member of their party, behind the minority leader.

+Chief deputy whips

-The Chief Deputy Whip is the primary assistant to the whip, who is the chief vote counter for their party.
+The chief deputy whip is the primary assistant to the whip, who is the chief vote counter for their party.
 The current chief deputy majority whip is Republican Guy Reschenthaler.
 Within the House Republican Conference, the chief deputy whip is the highest appointed position and often a launching pad for future positions in the House Leadership.
 Cantor and McCarthy, for instance, served as chief deputy Republican whips before ascending to the majority leader's post.
 The House Democratic Conference has multiple chief deputy whips, led by a Senior Chief Deputy Whip, which is the highest appointed position within the House Democratic Caucus.
 John Lewis held this post from 1991 until his death in 2020.
 Jan Schakowsky held the position of senior chief deputy majority whip along with Lewis since 2019, previously holding a position as chief deputy whip since 2005.
 Between 1955 and 1973, the Democrats simply had the title Deputy Whip.